openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

    changes in any of the upstream components?
 3. Given the embedded image references, how will we build an OKD-equivalent version of MicroShift?
+4. We anticipate periods of time during the development of minor version updates when OpenShift is rebasing to a new version of Kubernetes where MicroShift's dependencies are not compatible and cannot be updated.
+We also update the version of Kubernetes used in z-stream branches.
+Are we likely to have the same problem with those updates?

 ### Test Plan